 To begin this project now you may click Accept.

 Create your new project page titled Toy Photography.
-Now copy and paste the following as you will need to complete and correctly document these 7 steps on the your design process:
+Now copy and paste the following as you will need to complete and correctly document these 7 steps of your design process:

 - Understand the Problem